heynzar/sheikh-othman-platform/README.md

 However, there were a bunch of playlists for the series, which led to distractions as I watched.
 Over time, I lost track of my progress, especially considering that some videos were quite long.

-To solve this problem, I created this organized platform that consolidates all the videos from every playlist into one place.
+To solve this problem, I created this organized platform that combines all the videos from every playlist into one place.

 It provides a distraction-free experience, along with a reliable progress tracking system, ensuring that users can continue learning easily without interruptions from unrelated content.